oleobal/stpuid/readme.md

 In base 36, we can fit 41 bits of information in 8 characters.
 This is enough for ~69.7 years of counting milliseconds.
 Counting nanoseconds is not feasible (only ~24 days), neither is only using 7 characters (~2 years in milliseconds).
 Users will need to establish an epoch before using the id.

 Clock collisions are handled by adding four characters (~20.68 bits) of randomness, reducing the chance of collision to 1.68 million to one.
 Although, like RFC 4122, it'd be possible to enhance this field by replacing some randomness with identifying/distinctifying information, if available.
+Do be careful to avoid seeding the random number generator with only the system clock !

 Finally, in order to more easily distinguish between IDs, we establish a particular notation: the eight characters for time are notated backwards, followed by the four random characters.